Friedrich Simon Archenhold: Public observatory

-History of the Family
+History of the family

 By 1938 the Nazi party confiscated the home from the family.
 His widow Alice Archenhold and daughter Hilde died at Theresienstadt.

 When the Russians defeated the Nazis the property was used by the community.
 The Observatory was named after Archenhold in 1946 as the Archenhold Sternwarte (Archenhold Observatory).

 The Archenhold family had no right to recover any of the 125 acres of land or house until the fall of the Berlin Wall in 1989.
 His summer house on Seestraße, 63 is still standing, but it is in very poor condition.
-The old house in Bansin is now owned by the grand daughter of Dr. Archenhold.
+The old house in Bansin is now owned by his granddaughter.

-After the reunification of Germany the Archenhold Observatory became part of the Deutsches Technikmuseum.
+After the reunification of Germany, the Archenhold Observatory became part of the Deutsches Technikmuseum.

+Archenhold is buried in Berlin's Friedrichsfelde Cemetery.